HomeResourcesAI Visibility vs. SEO

 High

-Structured data on your website explicitly tells AI your name, service area, hours, categories, and contact info.
-Without it, AI guesses — and guesses wrong.
+Structured data on your website clarifies your name, service area, hours, categories, and contact info.

 Consistent NAP across 15+ directories